Client Rights and Responsibilities

 Polymath Client Bill of Rights

-- You have the right to courteous service – from your bookkeepers, consultants, and all other associates of our firm.
-You have the right to open, consistent communication and to have information presented in clear and understandable terms.
+- You have the right to courteous service – from your consultants and all other associates of our firm.
+You have the right to open, consistent communication, and to have information presented in clear and understandable terms.

-- You have the right to select and work with a trustworthy bookkeeper who is professionally competent, personally dedicated, and who communicates with you on a regular basis about your business needs.
-You may request information about your bookkeeper’s work history and background.
+- You have the right to work with a trustworthy consultant who is professionally competent, personally dedicated, and who communicates with you on a regular basis about your business needs.
+You may request information about your consultant’s work history and background.

-- You have the right to reasonable customization alternatives based on your individual objectives and presented with full disclosure of risks and benefits.
+- You have the right to reasonable customization alternatives (based on your individual objectives), presented with full disclosure of risks and benefits.

 - You have the right to know all costs and commissions associated with our services, as well as fees our firm charges for services.

 - You have a right to be frustrated with technology.
 Software will always have occasional issues in one form or another.
 Technology is constantly evolving, and with each new time-saving miracle program, also comes a learning curve for both you and our team.
 You are allowed to be frustrated, stressed, and discouraged.
 We will always do our best to make any software we utilize as easy for you to use as possible.